School of Architecture & Planning

 2010 Construction on the Center for Built Environment and Infrastructure Studies building begins, the new home for the School of Architecture and Planning.

-2010 New Bachelor of Science in Construction Management begins.
+2010 New Bachelor of Science and Master of Science in Construction Management begins.

 2010 The School's student population reaches close to 400 students.

 2012 Move to the New Center for the Built Environment and Infrastructure Studies

 2016 Offered courses for its online Graduate Certificate in Sustainable Urban Communities